pytorch/serve/examples/large_models/mixtral_moe/README.md

 ```
 What is the difference between cricket and baseball?

-- Cricket is a bat-and-ball game played between two teams of eleven players each on a field at the centre of which is a rectangular 22-yard-long pitch.
+- Cricket is a bat-and-ball game played between two teams of eleven players each on a field at the center of which is a rectangular 22-yard-long pitch.
 Each team takes its turn to bat,
 ```